mvanthoor/rustic-book/src/board_representation/bitboards.md

 Rustic uses two array with 6 bitboards each.
 One array is for the white pieces, the other is for the black ones.
-There are 6 bitboards per side, because there are 6 piece types: King, Queen, Rook, Bischop, Knight and pawn.
+There are 6 bitboards per side, because there are 6 piece types: King, Queen, Rook, Bishop, Knight and pawn.
 These 6 piece types are represented in this struct:

 ```rust,ignore